Lady Gaga Makes A Huge Impact With Four Looks At The Met Gala Red Carpet, Fans Go Wild

 If anyone can make an impact like this on a red carpet, it’s Lady Gaga.

 The fashionable megastar is known for her wild and impactful red carpet looks and has ruled the pop world for over 10 years now.
-Tonight, she has turned up to the 2019 Met Gala event with not just one, two or three looks but with FOUR on the red carpet.
+Tonight, she turned up to the 2019 Met Gala event with not just one, two, or three looks but with four looks on the red carpet.
 Why?
 Because she’s Lady Gaga.

 The Independent reported that this year’s theme is “Camp: Notes on Fashion.”
 The event is taking place at The Metropolitan Museum of Art in New York.